-Compounding the difficulties, there are profound differences in the ways that girls and boys are judged by their peers and measured by teachers and coaches.
+Compounding the difficulties, there are profound differences in the ways that teens are judged by their peers and measured by teachers and coaches.
 Narrow visions of gender continue to dominate advertising, film, television, video games, and the other media aimed at teens.

-These narrow definitions of gender can ultimately restrict the self-image and horizons set by teen girls and boys for themselves.
+These narrow definitions of gender can ultimately restrict the self-image and horizons set by teens for themselves.

-The reality for many teen girls and boys in America is that they, or their close friends, wrestle with academic anxiety, depression, bullying, questions concerning sexuality, binge drinking, dating violence, prescription drug abuse, eating disorders, and various pressures to conform to social codes or to defy authority.
+The reality for many teens in America is that they, or their close friends, wrestle with academic anxiety, depression, bullying, questions concerning sexuality, binge drinking, dating violence, prescription drug abuse, eating disorders, and various pressures to conform to social codes or to defy authority.

-Although many Jewish teens have caring parents, we want to ensure that they also benefit from a strong support network within the Jewish community, where adult mentors offer Jewish wisdom that addresses teen girls’ and boys’ deepest concerns and help teens navigate the path to becoming healthy and strong Jewish women and men.
+Although many Jewish teens have caring parents, we want to ensure that they also benefit from a strong support network within the Jewish community, where adult mentors offer Jewish wisdom that addresses teens’ deepest concerns and help them navigate the path to becoming healthy and strong Jewish adults.

 Three Missing Pieces

-Through program development and testing with adolescent girls and boys, Moving Traditions has uncovered three things that are missing from the lives of most teens.
+Through program development and testing with adolescents, Moving Traditions has uncovered three things that are missing from the lives of most teens.

 Second, while many teens have good relationships with their parents, they often lack other adult mentors to help guide them through the challenges of adolescence.

 Third, the challenges teens face are often connected to gender expectations and gender-based social roles.
-Teens value being in a same-gender space where they can ask, “What does it mean to be a woman?” and “What does it mean to be a man?” in ways that challenge accepted definitions and envision more expansive gender expression.
+Teens value being in a same-gender space where they can ask, “What does it mean to be an adult?” in ways that challenge accepted definitions and envision more expansive gender expression.
 Teens appreciate a same-gender space where they can speak openly and honestly and learn from each other how to navigate the often confusing gender messages from the wider culture.

 A Program Designed with Teens and for Teens

-The more than 15,000 girls who have participated in Rosh Hodesh and more than 3,000 boys in Shevet all have experienced an alternative model of teen community that is fun, honest, and deeply Jewish.
+The more than 20,000 teens who have participated in our Teen Groups have experienced an alternative model of teen community that is fun, honest, and deeply Jewish.
 Our approach, which begins by taking teens seriously, has inspired close to 90% of the teens who participate for one year go on to a second year.